apluslms/radar/doc/DEVELOPMENT.md

 Also ensure that DEBUG = True is set in the settings at root/radar/settings.py

+To fetch submissions from A+ you need to also configure the APLUS_ROBOT_TOKEN variable in the settings.py file.
+For testing you may set it to the Api token for the root account.
+You should find it here: http://localhost:8000/accounts/accounts/

 Now you should be able to login to Radar using LTI from A+ as well as import automatically or manually configured exercises from A+.
 Only thing not working is automatic fetching of submissions and automatic matching.
 To match submissions you will still have to run
 `python manage.py matchsubmissions <course_id>/<exercise_id>`